DDOT’s Urban Forestry Division (UFD) is in charge of planting, pruning, maintaining, and removing street trees lining the District’s streets.

 Public Realm Design Manual

-The District of Columbia Department of Transportation (DDOT) Public Realm Design Manual is to be used as a supplement to both the DDOT Bluebook for Standard Specifications for Highways and Structures and the Design and Engineering Manual and should be applied to those neighborhoods in the District that do not have a specific set of guidelines pertaining to tree-related work.
+The DDOT Public Realm Design Manual is to be used as a supplement to both DDOT's Bluebook for Standard Specifications for Highways and Structures and the Design and Engineering Manual and should be applied to those neighborhoods in the District that do not have a specific set of guidelines pertaining to tree-related work.

 Parking Lot Tree Cover Requirements